Hertz Rental Car Insurance: Know Your Options

 *based on a quote for 10 days rental for Group E (Opel Insignia) as shown below

-Another type of Hertz Car Rental Insurance is Supplemental Liability Insurance (SLI), which provides additional liability coverage above the minimum limits required by the state where the rental takes place.
+Another type of Hertz Rental Car Insurance is Supplemental Liability Insurance (SLI), which provides additional liability coverage above the minimum limits required by the state where the rental takes place.
 SLI protects renters from claims made by third parties for bodily injury or property damage resulting from an accident in the rental car.
-SLI is optional coverage that can be added to LDW or CDW protection at an additional cost.
+SLI is optional liability coverage that can be added to LDW or CDW protection at an additional cost.

-Hertz Car Rental Insurance Cost
+Hertz Rental Car Insurance Cost

 While the Hertz collision damage waiver is part of your rental fee, it is subjected to an excess.
-Should something happen to your rental car, you are financially responsible for this excess which ranges between € 950 – € 1500.
+Should something happen to your rental vehicle, you are financially responsible for this excess which ranges between € 950 – € 1500.

 *Prices based on 10 days coverage